-- Galilean town called Capernaum, a small town by the sea/lake of Galilea. - ☐ It was near Capernaum that Jesus called Peter, Andrew, James and John. - Reter had a house in Capernaum.
+- Capernaum, a small town by the sea/lake of Galilee. - According to Mark 2.1, Jesus was "at home" in Capernaum. - ☐ It was near Capernaum that Jesus called Peter, Andrew, James and John. - Reter had a house in Capernaum.

 Who Did Jesus Teach?